iottly/iottly.github.io/saet_tutorial.md

   ```

 # Ifconfig
-this command return a list of "interfaces"and "networkconf"
+This command return a list of "interfaces"and "networkconf"
 - go to iottly, in the project where the board is connected
 - navigate to the _Console_ tab and expand the panel (with the double arrow on the top right corner of the panel)
 - choose your board (from the list on top of the panel)
 - on _ifconfig_ click _send_
-- now click again send
+- now click send again
 - message will show:
   ```
     {